-Trekking poles have long been considered an essential piece of gear for hikers and backpackers who have reaped the benefits of the increased stability and support provided by poles while climbing and descending with a loaded backpack.
+Trekking poles have long been considered an essential piece of gear for hikers and backpackers for stability and support while climbing and descending with a loaded backpack.
 As technology improved, these “walking sticks” went from literal wooden sticks to lighter and more durable versions made of modern materials that fold to make them easy to carry and store when not in use.

-For this guide, we tested a number of these lightweight trail running poles in many types of terrain and conditions to select our favorite trekking poles for trail running that are on the market today.
-Please note that we tested only foldable trail running poles that runners can stow in a pocket or with cords on their hydration pack.
+For this guide, we tested a number of these lightweight trekking poles in many types of terrain and conditions so that we can help you choose the best trekking pole for you.
+Please note that we tested only foldable trekking poles that runners can stow in a pocket or with cords on their hydration pack.
 Their versatility is unmatched among all the other trekking poles available to trail runners.

-- Best Carbon Fixed-Length Trekking Poles: Black Diamond Distance Carbon Z Trekking/Running Poles, Leki Ultratrail Fx.One Superlight
+- Best Trekking Poles – Carbon Fixed Length: Black Diamond Distance Carbon Z Trekking/Running Poles and Leki Ultratrail Fx.One Superlight

-- Best Carbon Adjustable-Length Trekking Poles: Leki Cross Trail FX Superlite
+- Best Trekking Poles – Carbon Adjustable Length: Leki Cross Trail FX Superlite

-- Best Aluminum Fixed-Length Trekking Poles: Black Diamond Distance Z Trekking/Running Poles, Camp Xenon Pro 2.0
+- Best Trekking Poles – Aluminum Fixed Length: Black Diamond Distance Z Trekking/Running Poles and Camp Xenon Pro 2.0

 - Best Budget Trekking Poles: Paria Outdoor Products Tri-Fold Carbon Cork Trekking Poles

-Best Carbon Fixed-Length Trekking Poles: Black Diamond Distance Carbon Z Trekking/Running Poles ($190)
+Best Trekking Poles – Carbon Fixed Length: Black Diamond Distance Carbon Z Trekking/Running Poles ($190)

-The unisex Black Diamond Distance Carbon Z Trekking/Running Poles and the women’s specific Black Diamond Distance Carbon Z Trekking/Running Poles – Women’s are extremely popular among trail runners and ultrarunners, and for good reason.
+The unisex Black Diamond Distance Carbon Z Trekking/Running Poles and the women’s specific Black Diamond Distance Carbon Z Trekking/Running Poles – Women’s are considered the best trekking poles among many trail runners and ultrarunners and for good reason.
 Their simple, lightweight design is strong and reliable, making them a great choice for long mountain days and a longstanding favorite among the iRunFar team.
 The poles feature 100% carbon fiber shafts with reinforced joints to improve stiffness and durability.
 A simple push-button locking mechanism makes extending and folding the pole quick and easy.
 When not in use, the poles quickly collapse into three parts and fold up in parallel, allowing for secure storage in or on your pack.